Drury ministry: Summary

-The Drury Ministry consisted of eleven men; its composition did not change for the duration.
-Drury, Biggs, Carmichael, Doherty, Nixon, and Smith represented the sprawling farmlands of Southwestern Ontario; Rollo and Raney represented the more urban interests of Hamilton and Toronto respectively; Bowman and Mills represented the frontiers of Northern Ontario; and Grant was the sole representative of Eastern Ontario.

 While the ministry was just shy of commanding a majority of the seats in at Queen's Park, even with the support of Labour, several members of the fractured Liberal caucus, and even a few disaffected Conservatives, could often be counted on to support the ministry.
-Drury's position improved even more when obstructionist Hartley Dewart was replaced as leader of the Liberal Party of Ontario and Leader of the Opposition by a much more accommodating Wellington Hay; in fact there were rumours that the UFO and Liberal caucuses might merge in the latter half of the Drury ministry, but such a course of action would be abandoned as farmer representatives drew a lot of support from rural Conservative voters who would never accept an alliance with the Liberal party.
+Drury's position improved even more when Hartley Dewart was replaced as leader of the Liberal Party of Ontario and Leader of the Opposition by a much more accommodating Wellington Hay.
+There were even rumours that the UFO and Liberal caucuses might merge in the latter half of the Drury ministry, but such a course of action would be abandoned as farmer representatives drew a lot of support from rural Conservative voters who would never accept an alliance with the Liberal party.

 Doherty, for his sheer talent, and Raney, for his tireless pursuit of the cause of temperance, were generally perceived as the most capable ministers.

 Drury's ministry ultimately could not sustain its political base.
 Part of the reason for the erosion of support was the estrangement of more entrepreneurial, business-minded farmers from so-called "dirt-farmers" who had a completely different set of economic concerns.
 At the same time, so much of Drury's supporters were not interested so much in holding on to power, but in honest, efficient government; as such, the ministry lacked a certain survival instinct.

-Charles M. Johnston summarised the Drury ministry thusly: "It was the perceived values and standards of a Victorian yesterday that Drury and his colleagues soght to entrench through the actions of their government."
+Drury's biographer Charles M. Johnston summarised the Drury ministry as follows, "It was the perceived values and standards of a Victorian yesterday that Drury and his colleagues sought to entrench through the actions of their government."